navikt/aksel/.changeset/friendly-pens-sin.md

 "@navikt/aksel": patch
 ---

-:adhesive_bandage: Placeholder goes away when value added
+:adhesive_bandage: Combobox: Placeholder goes away when an option is selected